mihqusta/oni-changelog-parser/README.md

 ##### Examples:

-> python main.py U39
+> $ python main.py U39

 fetch the latest update, use the prefix 'U39' for update name

-> python main.py -n 10 U40
+> $ python main.py -n 10 U40

 fetch the latest 10 updates

-> python main.py --feed Some_Expansion EX2
+> $ python main.py --feed Some_Expansion EX2

-fetch the latest
+fetch the latest update for some future expansion development feed